NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 # Quoteable one-liners
 - I shall not stand idly by where misinformation and fear are nourished
     - ,for ignorance is the root of all that is evil
+    - (pushed through shakespeare translator ( https://www.shmoop.com/shakespeare-translator/ ) ): I shalt not standeth idly by whither misinformation and fear art nourished, for ignorance is the root of all that is evil
 - Communication is a necessary tedium
 - I h8 communicating b/c 2 less efficient
     - tl/dr: fuk off